Bayesian prediction of jumps in large panels of time series data: Real data application

 \subsection{Data and MCMC details}

 We applied the developed methods on time series consisted of daily log-returns from stocks of the STOXX Europe $600$ Index downloaded from Bloomberg between $10/1/2007$ to $11/6/2014$.
 We removed $29$ stocks by requiring each stock to have at least $1000$ traded days and no more than $10$ consecutive days with unchanged price.
 The final dataset consisted of $p = 571$ stocks and $1947$ traded days.
 We used daily log-returns observed in the first $T =1917$ days as in-sample observations to estimate all models described through our article and the last $\ell=30$ observations to test their predictive ability.
 In our dynamic factor model we used $K=3$ factors.
 We ran all the MCMC algorithms for $250,000$ iterations using a burn-in period of $100,000$ sampled points and we collected $1,000$ (thinned) posterior samples.
+In the supplementary material we give the computing times for the real and simulated data analysis that we have implemented and we evaluate the accuracy of the sequential Monte Carlo methods that we used to conduct the assessment of the predictive performance of the different models.